 Translate or customize user-visible content for people from different cultures.
 Create or modify language-specific versions of nib files, text, icons and graphics (especially those containing culture-specific images), audio, and video for each locale.
 This process typically doesn’t require modifications to your source code, making it easy to work on translations in-house or with an outside localization service.

 We offer promotional badge and product images that are localized in many languages, which you can use to promote your apps on the App Store and Mac App Store.
-It’s another simple thing you can do to make your app stand out to a broader audience. iOS and Mac Developer Program members can download these badges from the App Store Resource Center.
+It’s another simple thing you can do to make your app stand out to a broader audience.
+View App Store Marketing Guidelines.